jaimebw/old___jaimebw.github.io/_posts/2025-4-10-Intro-to-my-PhD.md

 After a couple of months of iteration (and plenty of trial and error), I finally reached a stable setup that gave me two key achievements:

-- A working **PetaLinux build and recipe**
+- A working PetaLinux build and recipe
-- An **FPGA bitstream** that synthesized and ran successfully
+- An FPGA bitstream that synthesized and ran successfully

-The best part was that I could **reuse the Control Law module** from my earlier UART prototype.
-The main challenge was configuring the **AXI4 connection** between the ARM processor and the FPGA fabric.
+The best part was that I could reuse the Control Law modulefrom my earlier UART prototype.
+The main challenge was configuring the AXI4 connection between the ARM processor and the FPGA fabric.
 My approach relied heavily on online resources, combined with guidance from my advisors.

-### Why AXI4?
+### 4.3.1 Why AXI4?

-The **AXI4 interface** provides a standardized bus for communication between the ARM core and the FPGA logic inside the Zynq SoC.
-By implementing **AXI4-Lite slave registers**, I created memory-mapped control and status registers.
+The AXI4 interface provides a standardized bus for communication between the ARM core and the FPGA logic inside the Zynq SoC.
+By implementing AXI4-Lite slave registers, I created memory-mapped control and status registers.
 This allowed the Linux application running on the ARM processor to directly read and write parameters to the Control Law module.

 Compared to UART, this setup offered several advantages: